bigfanjs/art/README.md

     }
   ```

-- Similarly when we pass an array, it also generates a number of instances but this way is helpfull when you want to have a list of unrelated default props.
+- Similarly when we pass an array, it also generates a number of instances but this way is helpful when you want to have a list of unrelated default props.

   ```jsx
   export default function Bigfan() {